-- 3. At the end of each term, the Office of Student Services releases the names of students who earned various honors.
-Any student who does not wish to be recognized for honors must contact the Dean of Student Services and complete the appropriate form by the last examination day of the semester. - 4.
-In accordance with Virginia law and with assurances that the information will be used solely for the evaluation and improvement of instructional programs, the dean of student services releases to designated school officials in Accomack and Northampton Counties personally identifiable information on graduates of those counties who enroll at ESCC. - 5.
+3. At the end of each term, the Office of Student Services releases the names of students who earned various honors.
+Any student who does not wish to be recognized for honors must contact the Coordinator of Student / Enrollment Services and complete the appropriate form by the last examination day of the semester.

+- 4. In accordance with Virginia law and with assurances that the information will be used solely for the evaluation and improvement of instructional programs, the Coordinator of Student / Enrollment Services releases to designated school officials in Accomack and Northampton Counties personally identifiable information on graduates of those counties who enroll at ESCC. - 5.
 Students who apply for financial aid are required to submit a variety of forms detailing personal, and in some instances, parental income.
 Access to or release of this information is treated in the same manner as other information covered by FERPA.
-Students who wish to see their financial aid records should see the enrollment services assistant for financial aid or the Dean of Student Services.
+Students who wish to see their financial aid records should see the enrollment services assistant for financial aid or the Coordinator of Student / Enrollment Services.
 Parental information will not be released to other parties without the written permission of the parents. - 6.
 In disciplinary hearings resulting from the alleged commission of a violent crime on campus or at a College-sponsored activity, the College will release to the alleged victim the results of the disciplinary proceedings.

 College staff processes requests for information once weekly.
 Requests for information should be made well in advance of the date the information is needed.
-Anyone who has questions or wishes clarification of any aspect of this policy should see the Dean of Student Services.
+Anyone who has questions or wishes clarification of any aspect of this policy should see the Coordinator of Student / Enrollment Services.